 A database is a computer file that stores a large amount of data and information.
 The process of manipulation of stored data and information according to the requirements is called database management.
 Generally, database management involves storing, managing and organizing a large amount of data and information, and you can easily edit or modify it whenever required.
 Hence, for all these functions of database management, Microsoft Access is one of the best applications for database users.

 Microsoft Access allows you to build tables, queries, forms, reports, macros and VBA modules covering both front-end (load/entry) and back-end (reporting/maintenance).
-In a database file if there are thousands of records, it may take enough time to search a single piece of information.
+If there are thousands of records in a database file, it may take enough time to search a single piece of information.
 But Access helps you obtain any information very quickly by just providing a few commands.

 Access Database Types

-- MDB (.mdb) or Microsoft Access Database: MDB is the old database file format used by older versions of Microsoft Access (MS Access 2003 and earlier).
+- MDB (.mdb) or Microsoft Access Database: MDB is the old database file format used by older versions of Microsoft Access (Microsoft Access 2003 and earlier).

-- ACCDB (.accdb) or Access Database: ACCDB is the new database file format introduced in MS Access 2007 and its later versions.
+- ACCDB (.accdb) or Access Database: ACCDB is the new database file format introduced in Microsoft Access 2007 and its later versions.
 Basically, it’s similar to MDB format, but it offers some additional features like storing file attachments.
-You can only view or edit an ACCDB file in MS Access 2007 and its later versions.
+You can only view or edit an ACCDB file in Microsoft Access 2007 and its later versions.

 Access Database Corruption